danja/2001/README.md

 Some of my sites from around 2001, dug out of local backup 2015-06-30.
+Domain names long gone.

 Might be some recyclable ideas/code/RDF.

 Nice to have a remote archive, thank you github!